DHANYA-P-31/python_lectures/README.md

 The recursion must have 1 or more base case and should solve same problem and should not lead to infinite recursion.

 ---

+## Lecture 17
+### Python Classes

+An object is an instance of class or type.
+E.g. 123 is an instance of int.

+#### Object Oriented Programming

+Everything in python is an object, and has a type.
+We can create new object of some type, manipulate object, and destroy object.

+**What are Objects?**

+Objects are data abstraction that captures an
+1. Internal abstraction through data attributes.
+2. Interface for interacting with object through methods and define behaviour but hides implementation.

+#### Advantages of OOP

+- Bundle data into packages together with procedures that work on them through well-defined interfaces.
+- Divide and conquer development implement and test behaviour of each class separately, increased modularity reduced complexity.
+- Classes make it easy to reuse code
+    - Many Python modules define new classes
+    - each class has a separate environment
+    - Inheritance allow subclasses to redefine or extend a selected subset of superclass behavior.

+#### Creating and using a own type of classes

+Creating a class involves
+- Defining the class name
+- Defining Class attributes

+Using the class involves
+- Creating a new instance of class
+- Doing operation on the instance.

+Defining a class is similar to defining a function.
+In function, we tell this procedure exists, with classes we tell blueprint for this new datatype and its attributes and procedural attributes.

+Creating an instance of the object is like calling the function.
+In function, we call with actual parameter, with classes we create a new instance of memory of this type.

+*Class* Keyword to define a new type.

+Attributes are the data and procedure that belongs to that class.

+self allows to create variables belonging to that object.

+The "." operator is used to access any attribute.